 Someone once asked me if the course is worth the money.
 Short answer, a resounding YES.
 Since earning my Plant-Based Nutrition Certificate from the T. Colin Campbell Center for Nutrition Studies and eCornell in 2009, I have been greatly rewarded in many ways that I never anticipated at the time.

-For example, I met with another graduate of the program.
+For example, I met with another student of the program.
 A doctor of public health, he’s enjoyed a rich career in government and academia; now serving on the Harvard faculty in the department of public health.
 He also served as a special advisor to the U.S. Senate Committee charged with rewriting our federal health care system during the past few years.
 We met to discuss a few ideas for changing the world — by leveraging the simple principles of plant-based nutrition.
 Without my taking the eCornell Plant-Based Nutrition program online, this meeting would never have happened.

 Below is a question I received regarding the certificate program: